sahlaysta/shtookacollection/README.md

 # shtookacollection
-A Java class that manages and plays audio from a Shtooka .tar collection
+A Java class that manages and plays audio from a Shtooka .tar collection.
+Works entirely with random access file, so the .tar file or voice clips are not put in memory.

 <h1>Usage example</h1>